-Thanks For Being a Part of Our AWSP Family!
+Thanks for Being a Part of Our AWSP Family!

-Serving as a school administrator is one of the most important, and sometimes thankless, roles in education.
-So thanks for all you do everyday for your students.
-AWSP is proud to serve you as your professional association for principals, assistant principals, and principal interns.
-Our mission is to support principals and the principalship in the education of all students.
+Serving as a school administrator is one of the most rewarding, yet most challenging, roles in education.
+Thanks for all you do every day for your students, staffulty, and school community.
+AWSP is proud to serve you as the professional association for principals, assistant principals, principal interns, and other school leaders.
+Our mission is to support all principals and the principalship in the education of each and every student.

-We serve over 3,800 members from elementary, middle, and high schools, as well as policymakers and central office administrators.
-Membership opens the doors to opportunities to help enhance your development as a leader and advance your career path.
-There are professional development seminars, award-winning publications, networking events, and a career center.
+We serve over 3,800 members from elementary, middle, and high schools, as well as central office administrators.
+We work with policymakers and other partner organizations to help support and advocate for you.
+Membership opens the doors to access and opportunities to help enhance your ongoing development as a school leader along every step of your career; from aspiring to retiring, AWSP will be with you.
+We offer powerful and relevant professional development, award-winning publications, networking events, and our famous career support center.

-We work closely with principals statewide through boards and committees so member interests are accurately and fully addressed.
-Our organizational structure ensures we can be responsible to the changing needs of our members, regardless of school level, issue, or geographic region.
-Our affiliations with the National Association of Elementary School Principals (NAESP) and the National Association of Secondary School Principals (NASSP) provide our members with legal support and the latest information on trends, policy issues and events, both regionally and nationally.
+We work closely with principals and assistant principals statewide through our boards and committees, so member interests are accurately and fully addressed.
+Our organizational structure ensures we can be responsible to the ever-changing needs of our members, regardless of school level, issue, or geographic region.
+Our affiliations with the National Association of Elementary School Principals (NAESP), the National Association of Secondary School Principals (NASSP), and the School Leader Collaborative (SLC) provide our members with legal support and the latest information on trends, policy issues, research-based best practices, and events, both regionally and nationally.